Chimney Breast Removal Cost

 Removing a chimney breast has an impact on the structure of the building, so before any work is carried out, you will need to contact your local council to find out about the necessary building regulations that you must follow and check whether there is any planning permission required.

-It will be necessary to hire a structural engineer to design the structural support that will be used in place of the chimney breast.
 In addition, it is crucial that you ensure that your builder is highly experienced and has the expertise to complete the various elements of work that a chimney breast removal involves.

-You may find that in addition to the chimney breast, you also have to have the chimney stack removed.
-In some cases, your chimney may be part of a shared central chimney system, which will mean that you will need to adhere to the 1966 Party Wall Act.
+In some cases, your chimney may be part of a shared central chimney system, which means that you will need to adhere to the 1966 Party Wall Act.
 A party wall will make the job more complex and take longer to complete, so you will need to consider how this will affect your overall costs.

 As well as replacement structural support, the work to remove your chimney breast will also involve fitting robust insulation and damp-proofing.
 It is useful to bear in mind that the type of structural support, insulation and damp-proofing that you choose will affect the final cost of the job.